Golf Blog Feature

 This lack of balance means the geometry of his swing is inconsistent, and as a result his shots will be less accurate and more unpredictable.

 The takeaway here?
-It’s important to focus on maintaining the correct posture right the way through your swing.
+It’s important to focus on maintaining the correct posture throughout the entire swing.

-Interestingly, Don still achieves a powerful swing despite this, showing that you can play a good game even if you flout a few best practices.
-Our PGA professional said that Trump would probably be more consistent if his clubhead was higher, and that he may be able to squeeze a bit more power out of his (admittedly already powerful) swing.
+Interestingly, Trump still achieves a powerful swing despite this plane, showing that you can play well if you figure out how to make compensations that get you to impact properly.
+Our PGA professional said that Trump would probably be more consistent if his club head was more upright on the back swing, and that he may be able to squeeze a bit more power out of his (admittedly already powerful) swing.

 Aim the club shaft at your left shoulder, rather than straight vertical